 - How the collected data will be used

 - How and why the website (and/or third parties) are using cookies

 - How a user can opt-out of having cookies placed on your device(s)

 - How you will protect and store the information

 - What you will do with that information and in what circumstances you will release it

 - How the customer can review the information you hold on them

 - How the customer can change or delete that information

 3. What is the law that governs privacy in India?

-The Supreme Court of India has recognised the right to privacy as a fundamental right under Article 21 of the Constitution as a part of the right to “life” and “personal liberty”.
+The Supreme Court of India recently recognized the right to privacy as a fundamental right.
+Under Article 21 of the Constitution, the right to privacy is enshrined as a part of the right to “life” and “personal liberty”.